maramsshubbar/Memoticket/README.md

 npm start
 ```

-The application uses the Render-provided `PORT` environment variable:
+The application uses the `PORT` environment variable provided by Render and defaults to port `3000` when running locally.

 ```javascript
 const port = process.env.PORT ? process.env.PORT : '3000';
 ```

-This allows the application to use port `3000` locally and the port provided by Render when deployed.

 ### Deployment Services